ghb24/NECI_STABLE/docs/neci/input/calc.rst

 **TARGETGROWRATE** [TargetGrowRate]
     Default = 0

-    This gives the target growth rate for the FCIQMC algorithm once we have entered variable shift.
+    This gives the target growth rate for the FCIQMC algorithm while we are in fixed shift mode.
-    Default is 0, so that there is no net growth of walkers.
-Since this only affects once in variable shift, it has the potential to quite quickly run out of memory.
-The best idea is to start with a large number of specified walkers, and use CHANGEVARS facility to move into variable shift from the beginning.
+    Once the target number of walkers has been reached, the target growth rate will automatically switch back to zero.